Russia presses invasion to outskirts of Ukrainian capital | Politics

 Russia pressed its invasion of Ukraine to the outskirts of the capital Friday after unleashing airstrikes on cities and military bases and sending in troops and tanks from three sides in an attack that could rewrite the global post-Cold War security order.

-Ukraine President Volodymyr Zelenskyy said the government had information that "subversive groups" were encroaching on the city, and US Secretary of State Antony Blinken said Kyiv "could well be under siege'' in what US officials believe is a brazen attempt by Russian President Vladimir Putin to dismantle the government and install his own regime.
+President Volodymyr Zelenskyy said the government had information that "subversive groups" were encroaching on the city, and US Secretary of State Antony Blinken said Kyiv "could well be under siege'' in what US officials believe is a brazen attempt by Russian President Vladimir Putin to install his own regime.

-US Defence Secretary Lloyd Austin told lawmakers on a phone call that Russian mechanised forces that entered from Belarus were about 20 miles from Kyiv, according to a person familiar with the call.

-The assault, anticipated for weeks by the US and Western allies and undertaken by Putin in the face of international condemnation and cascading sanctions, amounts to the largest ground war in Europe since World War II.
+The assault, anticipated for weeks by the US and Western allies, amounts to the largest ground war in Europe since World War II.
+After weeks of denying plans to invade, the autocratic Putin launched his attack on the country, which has increasingly tilted toward the democratic West and away from Moscow's sway.

-Russian missiles bombarded cities and military bases in the first day of the attack, and Ukraine officials said they had lost control of the decommissioned Chernobyl nuclear power plant, scene of the world's worst nuclear disaster.
-Civilians piled into trains and cars to flee.

-As explosions sounded in Kyiv early Friday, guests of a hotel were directed to a makeshift basement shelter.
-Air raid sirens also went off.

 He concluded an emotional speech by saying that "the fate of the country depends fully on our army, security forces, all of our defenders".
-He also said the country had heard from Moscow that ''they want to talk about Ukraine's neutral status''.
+He also said the country had heard from Moscow that ''they want to talk about Ukraine's neutral status'' - a reference to its demand that the country drop its bid to join to western NATO alliance.

-US President Joe Biden announced new sanctions against Russia, saying Putin "chose this war" and had exhibited a "sinister" view of the world in which nations take what they want by force.
-Other nations also announced sanctions, or said they would shortly.

-"It was always about naked aggression, about Putin's desire for empire by any means necessary — by bullying Russia's neighbours through coercion and corruption, by changing borders by force, and, ultimately, by choosing a war without a cause," Biden said.

 Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv's subway stations.